 Chestnuts began to decline in popularity in France as a food staple as wheat became more affordable from about the mid 1700s.

-Parmentier, who helped to popularize potatoes in France, felt in 1780 that Marrons would be a good source to manufacture sugar from, but Napoleon chose instead to back research into sugar beets.
+Parmentier, who helped to popularize potatoes in France, felt in 1780 that marrons would be a promising source to manufacture sugar from, but Napoleon chose instead to back research into sugar beets.

 Literature & Lore

 In 1950, Clementine Paddleford wrote in Gourmet Magazine about a life-changing, new modern convenience: already peeled chestnuts.

 “Peeling a chestnut is a task women hate.
 It makes the arm ache; one may slice off a finger.
 Any way you do it, chestnut peeling is tedious.
 Now chestnuts come prepeeled, precooked, in 18-ounce jars, packed in the lightly salted water in which they are cooked.
 The chestnuts are whole—no broken specimens in our sample, at least—and perfectly peeled, not a fleck of skin left.
 This new product for the American cook who has no patience with tedium is the idea of B. V. Ossola, vice-president of the J. Ossola importing company of New York, Pittsburgh, Philadelphia, and Miami… This week, Betty came calling with a satchel of samples.
 She asked for a can opener and a bowl and zipped out the chestnuts, 32 the jar-count, these to purée and serve as a vegetable, to use in soup or as a stuffing for turkey.”
 Paddleford, Clementine (1898 – 1967).
 Food Flashes Column.
 Gourmet Magazine.
 July 1950.